 &lt;sup>51 HUD McKinney Vento supportive housing programs define homelessness as individuals who are living on the streets, in shelters, or in public spaces.

-shelters, or in public spaces.
 A person is considered precariously housed and at risk of homelessness if they are about to lose housing and have no other place to live, or are housed but living temporarily with friends or family because they lack the resources and/or support networks to retain or obtain permanent housing and/or are housed but have moved frequently due to economic reasons and/or are living in severely overcrowded housing.